-It is the policy of The Suzuki School that parents and staff may not solicit each other either on the premises or through use of Suzuki-provided contact information.
-Please do not place brochures, magazines or "gifts" in the lobby area for any ventures that are not

-Suzuki-related and approved by a school director.
+It is the policy of The Suzuki School that parents and staff may not solicit each other either on the premises or using Suzuki-provided contact information.
+Please do not place brochures, magazines, or "gifts" in the lobby area for any ventures that are not Suzuki-related and approved by a school director.